interactivereport/cellxgene_VIP/README.md

 ![cellxgene_VIP](https://interactivereport.github.io/cellxgene_VIP/cellxgene_VIP.png?raw=true "cellxgene_VIP")
-**Figure 1 | cellxgene VIP serves as an ecosystem of plugins which provide essential functions for publication-ready, interactive visualization, as well as CLI for analytics.** (svg files were assembled by figureComposer[7] with zoomable version available at https://bit.ly/2QqdMg3 that is best viewed by Chrome) **(a) Multi-tSNE/UMAP plot** visually highlights which cells expressing cell markers on selected embedding (UMAP based on harmony batch correction in this example). **(b) Dual-gene plot** highlights cells express SYT1 and GAD1 (green SYT1 only, red GAD1 only, yellow co-expression of STY1 and GAD1), expression cutoff 2.2. **(c) Stacked
+**Figure 1 | cellxgene VIP serves as an ecosystem of plugins which provide essential functions for publication-ready, interactive visualization, as well as CLI for analytics.** (svg files were assembled by bioInfograph with zoomable version available at https://bit.ly/2QqdMg3 that is best viewed by Chrome) **(a) Multi-tSNE/UMAP plot** visually highlights which cells expressing cell markers on selected embedding (UMAP based on harmony batch correction in this example). **(b) Dual-gene plot** highlights cells express SYT1 and GAD1 (green SYT1 only, red GAD1 only, yellow co-expression of STY1 and GAD1), expression cutoff 2.2. **(c) Stacked